 Dan loves the Lincoln Theatre and, as Vice President of the Board of Directors, enjoys overseeing the facilities and improvements of the Lincoln.
 Dan’s wife, Lisa Bliven, spent 7 years as a board member and President and was very instrumental in the theater’s success.
 Dan plans to carry that success forward.
 Dan says: There is a lot of hard work that needs to be done in life, but being part of the Lincoln family and perpetuating the long term success of this community jewel is an honor.

-Duncan retired from a career in tech, the last 8 years of which were spent in Skagit County.
-Currently he works as a substitute teacher in the many high schools in Mount Vernon and Sedro Woolley.
-He loves the Lincoln for its role in introducing the 4th generation of North Sound youth to the performing arts in a classic venue.
+Duncan 'retired' from a career in tech in Western Washington and Skagit County.
+After 'retiring' he substitute taught in several middle and high schools in Mount Vernon and Sedro Woolley before returning to a job focused on his first loves, data analysis.
+He loves the Lincoln for its role in introducing the 4 generations and counting of North Sound youth to the performing arts in a classic venue.
 He and his wife live on the hill above MV, less than a mile from the Lincoln Theatre.

 Teacher | Marysville Middle School